rancher-sandbox/cos-toolkit-docs/content/en/docs/Creating derivatives/Packer/build_gcp.md

 ```

 The above example runs the cOS Vanilla image on a 20GB disk and calls the
-command `cos-deploy` to deploy the main OS, once deployed an snapshot is
+command `elemental reset` to deploy the main OS, once deployed an snapshot is
 created and published as an image in Google Compute Engine.
 The created
 artifact will be called `MyTest`, the name has no impact in the underlaying
 OS.